 We must be exceedingly careful not to reverse the order or else we will inevitably fall into the snare of a humanitarian gospel—which is no gospel at all.
 All forms of the social gospel that pervaded the mainline churches in America throughout the twentieth century were built on the idea that Jesus’ death was primarily concerned with world peace and the reconciliation of men to men through the example of Christ.
 This is not the teaching of the Scriptures.
 The Scriptures do not teach the universal fatherhood of God and the universal brotherhood of men.
 Rather, Scripture holds out to us a far more glorious picture of reconciliation through the atoning work of Christ.

 The cross of Christ provides everything that we need as individuals before God as well as everything we need as creatures living in relationship with other created beings.
 The cross is God’s great solution to all of the problems of this fallen world—whether it be our sin, the power of the evil one, the opposition of the world, the unrighteousness of the world, or the hostility of men toward one another.
 There is nothing that cannot be remedied by the work of Jesus on the cross at Calvary.
 May God give us eyes to see, ears to hear, and hearts to understand that we may turn to Him and be forgiven, healed, delivered, preserved, and made the beneficiaries of all the blessings that Jesus purchased for us on that cross.

-Editor’s Note: This post was first published on October 5, 2018.
+Editor’s Note: This article is part of a series and was first published on October 5, 2018.
+Previous post.
+Next post.